EdDataScienceEES/tutorial-HeleneEngler/index.md

 *Figure 2.
 Distribution of log[plant height(m)].*

 While the data still does not look perfectly normally distributed it should be fine for modelling.
-Perfect normal distributions are rare in environmental data and linear models are not that sensitive to slight abnormalities in distribution.
+Perfect normal distributions are rare in environmental data and the simple linear models we will use in this tutorial are not that sensitive to slight abnormalities in distribution.
 However, it is important to check the residuals of the model we will build, to be able to prove the validity of your statistical method.

 > **_NOTE:_** *If you are not familiar with the different types of distributions, have a look at this [website](https://www.itl.nist.gov/div898/handbook/eda/section3/eda366.htm) or this [CC turotial](https://ourcodingclub.github.io/tutorials/modelling/).*

 <a name="3.3 Selection Approach"></a>
 ### 3.3 Selection Approach
 Models can be compared using a range of different criteria, such as R2, AIC, AICc, BIC or others.
-It is important to consider your data and the goal of your model when choosing a selection criterion. measure of fit
+It is important to consider your data and the goal of your model when choosing a selection criterion.

 ---
 **Selection Criteria**